 After a day of canoeing on a pristine lake, we spend the rest of the week hiking into a remote mountain wilderness area; we will not see any other people and there is no cellphone reception.
 While most of the hiking is on established trails, there is some off-trail hiking and crossing boulder fields.
 There is also the opportunity to swim (or at least dip) in mountain lakes.

 We'll spend the first two nights and the last night in a basic and clean motel, with an attached restaurant, in a remote area.
 In between we'll spend four nights in two different rustic huts.
 The huts are comfortable, well heated, fully equipped, and we will have each hut all to ourselves.
 Both are two stories with the lower story for cooking and eating, and the second story for sleeping.
 The first hut has individual sleeping compartments; the second hut has mattresses in a loft.
 There is no running water or indoor plumbing; there are composting toilets and a room for washing yourself off.
+The 'discovery cabin,' in particular, has dorm-style sleeping area with dividing walls and curtains for privacy.

 Please note: Food options at the huts are limited (since all the food is packed in) and women with specific dietary preferences or issues may need to supplement their food.